hatakkey/MAG-integrated/docs/4G_session_verification.md

 Waiting for tun_srsue to be ready...
 IP route added successfully.
 ```

-### 1.2 Check the session on MAG2
+### 1.3.
+Check the session on MAG2

-The session is created on MAG2
+The session is created on MAG2 and can be checked via the predefined script
 ```bash
 A:admin@MAG2# show s-fwa
 ===============================================================================